janScheible/rising-empire/README.md

 # Rising Empire
 This project has multiple sub-goals:
 - leveraging the power of Spring Boot
+  - Under the hood a regular form based Spring Security login is used
+  - WebSocket communication is protected by Spring Security as well (even session timeout works thanks to Spring Session)
 - providing an as convenient as possible development experience with Netbeans
   - Unit Tests are only executed if explicitly chosen
   - Spring Boot JAR files are not created when only debugging